 How many times have you seen someone and thought, "Holy cow!
 Eyebrows!"
 Even if the brows were on-point, chances are you missed how pretty their eyes were.
 Or you missed their gorgeous smile.

 You get what I'm saying?
-Eyebrows shouldn't be the focal point, you're eyes should be!
+Eyebrows shouldn't be the focal point, your eyes should be!
 After all, they're gorgeous!

 Of course, if you want people to only notice your painted-on-brow skills, then more power to you.
 But I want to teach you how to make the picture get noticed not just the frame.